lalitmohanjoshi110/Zepto_Inventory_Analysis/README.md

 Category-level visibility strategies

-🧾 Dataset Schema
+## 🧾 Dataset Schema

 The main columns used in the analysis include:

-sku_id – Unique identifier for each SKU
+sku_id - Unique identifier for each SKU

-name – Product name as shown on the app
+name - Product name as shown on the app

-category – Product category (Fruits, Snacks, Beverages, etc.)
+category - Product category (Fruits, Snacks, Beverages, etc.)

-mrp – Maximum Retail Price (₹)
+mrp - Maximum Retail Price (originally in paise, converted to ₹)

-discountPercent – Discount applied on MRP
+discountPercent - Discount applied on MRP

-discountedSellingPrice – Final selling price after discount (₹)
+discountedSellingPrice - Final selling price after discount (originally in paise, converted to ₹)

-availableQuantity – Units available in inventory
+availableQuantity - Units available in inventory

-weightInGms – Product weight in grams
+weightInGms - Product weight in grams

-outOfStock – Boolean flag indicating stock availability
+outOfStock - Boolean flag indicating stock availability

-quantity – Units per package
+quantity - Units per package

-🔄 Project Workflow
+## 🔄 Project Workflow

 1️⃣ Database & Table Creation

 A structured SQL table is created with appropriate data types, primary keys, and constraints to support accurate querying and analysis.